burlachenkok/exploring-python3/python3-note.md

 # Next yield will throw a StopIteration exception
 ```

-# Standard Tools and Some Libraries for Computing and Visualize
+# Standard Tools and Some Libraries for Computing and Visualization

 ## Package Managers

 To have the ability to launch a project you typically need to install the needed libraries.
-It is so because culture during *Python* script development lies in the high utilization of external libraries.
+It is so because culture during *Python* script development lies in the huge utilization of external libraries.

 Two standard way to install libraries for Python is `pip` and `conda` package managers.

 The `pip` package manager is preinstalled with a Python interpreter.
-I prefer not to use pip directly, but instead use command for call pip directly from Python:
+You may prefer not to use pip directly, but instead use the command for call pip directly from Python:
 ```python
 python -m pip list
 ```
-I have found it useful to eliminate problems with various installations of Python interpreters in the system.
+It can be useful to eliminate problems with various installations of Python interpreters in the system (if you have several interpreters).

-To install conda there are two ways:
+Alternative to pip is [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+You can install conda in two ways:

 1. Use Anaconda distribution containing Conda.
 2. Install Miniconda (https://docs.conda.io/en/latest/miniconda.html).